JAGANBALUSAMY/CODEARC/manual.md

 ### User Privacy

-When using CodeX, your data is encrypted in transit using HTTPS and stored securely on the server.
+When using CODEARC, your data is encrypted in transit using HTTPS and stored securely on the server.
 However, it is recommended to avoid sharing sensitive information on the platform.

-CodeX uses [Vercel Analytics](https://vercel.com/docs/analytics) and [Cloudflare Web Analytics](https://developers.cloudflare.com/web-analytics/) to collect anonymous usage data for improving the platform including:
+CODEARC uses [Vercel Analytics](https://vercel.com/docs/analytics) and [Cloudflare Web Analytics](https://developers.cloudflare.com/web-analytics/) to collect anonymous usage data for improving the platform including:

 - Country of origin
 - Browser type